-Central Oregon Community College considers the following information to be directory information and may release it if requested on an individual basis:
+Central Oregon Community College considers the following information to be directory information and may release it if requested:

-Students who do not wish the above information to be released by the College must submit a signed statement requesting that this information be withheld.
-Contact Admissions and Records for the necessary form and additional information.
+Students who do not want the College to release this information must submit a signed statement requesting it to be withheld.
+Contact Admissions and Records for a form and additional information.
 The request to withhold information remains in effect until the student submits a signed statement indicating that directory information may be released.
-Students should keep the College notified of current addresses and telephone numbers.
-Students can update this information through their Bobcat Web Account.
+Students should update the College with addresses and telephone numbers.
+Students can update this through their Bobcat Web Account.

-Information such as grades, progress in coursework, financial aid status and class schedule will not be released, except as authorized by law.
-If students wish to have this information released to parent/guardians, employers or other non-college entities, students must submit a Release of Information form to Admissions and Records in the Boyle Education Center.
-The release is valid until the student requests in writing to have
+Information, such as grades, progress in coursework, financial aid status, and class schedule, will not be released except as authorized by law.
+If students wish to have this information released to parent/guardians, employers, or other non-college entities, they must submit a release of information form to Admissions and Records.
+The release is valid until the student requests in writing to have it revoked.

-The goal of Central Oregon Community College is to provide an atmosphere that encourages our faculty, staff and students to realize their full potential.
-In support of this goal, it is the policy of Central Oregon Community College that there will be no discrimination or harassment on the basis of age, disability, sex, marital status, national origin, ethnicity, color, race, religion, sexual orientation, gender identity, genetic information, citizenship status, veteran status or any other classes protected under Federal and State statues in any education program, activities or employment.
-Persons having questions about equal opportunity and non-discrimination should contact the Equal Employment Officer c/o COCC’s Human Resources office
+The goal of Central Oregon Community College is to provide an atmosphere that encourages faculty, staff, and students to realize their full potential.
+In support of this goal, it is the policy of Central Oregon Community College that there will be no discrimination or harassment on the basis of age, disability, sex, marital status, national origin, ethnicity, color, race, religion, sexual orientation, gender identity, genetic information, citizenship status, veteran status, or any other classes protected under federal and state statues in any education program, activity, or employment.
+Persons having questions about equal opportunity and non-discrimination should contact the equal employment officer in the Human Resources office

-Faculty, staff and students are protected from discrimination and harassment under Title VII of the Civil Rights Act of 1964 and Title IX of the Education Amendments of 1972.
+Faculty, staff, and students are protected from discrimination and harassment under Title VII of the Civil Rights Act of 1964 and Title IX of the Education Amendments of 1972.
 Persons attending classes or events who need accommodation for a specific disability should contact the office of Services for Students with Disabilities at 541-383-7583.
-Persons needing physical accommodation for a College special event should contact the ADA Coordinator at 541-383-7775.
-Further inquiries may be directed to the Affirmative Action Officer, c/o COCC’s Human Resources office at 541-383-7216.
+Persons needing physical accommodation for a college special event should contact the Americans with Disabilities Act coordinator at 541-383-7775.
+Further inquiries may be directed to the affirmative action officer in the Human Resources office at 541-383-7216.

-COCC assumes consent of students and staff to use their likeness in photos and/or videos, unless otherwise requested.
+The College assumes consent of students and staff to use their likeness in photos and/or videos unless otherwise requested.

 Release of Directory Information for Military Recruiting Purposes

-Under the Solomon Amendment Interim Rule to implement the National Defense Authorization Act of 1995 and of 1996, and the Omnibus Consolidated Appropriations Act, 1997, schools receiving Title IV funding must provide military access to directory information for students 17 years of age or older.
-For purposes of the act, directory information is defined as name, address, telephone listing, date and place of birth, level of education, degrees received and the educational institution in which the student was most recently enrolled.
-Students who have formally requested COCC to withhold all directory information from third parties will not be included.
+Under the Solomon Amendment Interim Rule to implement the National Defense Authorization Act of 1995 and of 1996 and the Omnibus Consolidated Appropriations Act of 1997, schools receiving Title IV funding must provide military access to directory information for students 17 years of age or older.
+For purposes of the act, directory information is defined as name, address, telephone listing, email address, date and place of birth, level of education, degrees received, and the educational institution in which the student was most recently enrolled.
+Students who have formally requested to withhold all directory information from third parties will not be included.